Woodford Primary School follows the Admission Policy of the Westcountry Schools Trust.

-The admission arrangements on this website apply to Westcountry's School Trust (WeST) are the Admissions Authority.
+The admissions arrangements detailed on this webpage apply to Woodford Primary School.
+Westcountry Schools Trust (WesT) are the Admissions Authority.

 For children looking to make an in-year admission, further information about application procedures can also be found online on the Plymouth Schools’ Admissions website in the ‘In-Year School Admissions Parents’ guide’.